gatling/gatling/src/sphinx/general/operations.rst

 Linux
 ^^^^^

-Edit ``/etc/security/limits.conf`` and append the following two lines:
+To permanently set the soft and hard values *for all users of the system* to allow for up to 65536 open files ; edit ``/etc/security/limits.conf`` and append the following two lines:

 ::